What is Inflammation?

 - Breakfast: Quick breakfast scramble: Sauté fresh or frozen veggies in a skillet with your preferred cooking fat.
 Once they’re cooked, serve the veggies on plates, and return the skillet to the stove.
 Add more fat if needed, and fry or scramble pastured eggs.
 Serve on top of the veggies.
 Season and garnish as desired.

 - Alliums like onions, garlic, and leeks combine well with leafy green vegetables like spinach, chard, kale, or mustard greens.
-Other possible additions: mushrooms, bell peppers, broccoli, cherry tomatoes, zucchini, squash, and fresh herbs.
-Also enjoy a cup of green tea and bowl of defrosted frozen mixed berries.
+Other additions: mushrooms, bell peppers, broccoli, cherry tomatoes, zucchini, squash, and fresh herbs.
+Also, enjoy a cup of green tea and bowl of defrosted frozen mixed berries.

 - Lunch: Mash half of or a whole avocado with a can of wild-caught salmon.
 Mix in diced radishes, carrots, celery and green onions.
 Season with sea salt, cracked pepper, and fresh herbs, like chopped cilantro, parsley, or dill.
 If you like, you can also add diced olives or fermented pickles (like Bubbie’s brand).
 Eat it on top of mixed greens, or wrapped in a steamed collard leaf to make a wrap.